scoutsmakerspace/STEM-Scouts/_pages/leaders.md

 toc: true
 ---

-## Refference Risk Assessments
+## Reference Risk Assessments

-This site provides example/refference Risk Assessments to support leaders in identifying common hazards and controls.
+This site provides example/reference Risk Assessments to support leaders in identifying common hazards and controls.

 They are **not templates to copy and reuse**.
 You must review and create your own Risk Assessment for your activity and setting.